Bernadette Greevy Bursary for Singers

 She is remembered for wonderful performances and recordings of oratorio and song; her recordings include Handel, Haydn, Bach and she was acclaimed in particular for her interpretation of Mahler.
 She also championed new Irish music, premiering works by Irish composers.

-Previous Bernadette Greevy Bursary beneficiaries:
+Previous Bernadette Greevy Bursary beneficiaries are the following:

 – 2016 Padraic Rowan